distant-gradient/bestwhatsappgroups.app/_rawposts/2019-09-28-whatsapp-stickers.md

 summary: "Whatsapp stickers update is relatively new and has gained popularity amongst all users.
 If you're not sure about how to send stickers on whatsapp, we're here to help you out.
 Whatsapp stickers do really liven up personal as well as group chats and seem highly relevant to most conversations.
 No wonder so many people are fond of it and are actively looking to create whatsapp stickers and to share it with their friends and family.
 We're here to help you out with understanding how to create whatsapp stickers and how to send stickers on whatsapp so that you can share them whenever and wherever you want to.
 Let's go ahead and see how this can be done"
 ---

-Whatsapp now has stickers available with its latest version update.
+There are now Whatsapp stickers available on the latest version update of whatsapp.
 It's an exciting feature because it helps users communicate better using visual-aid rather than plain old text.
-Sticker designs are also far more impactful than emojis and we also have the option of creating personally customizable stickers.
+Sticker designs are also far more impactful than emojis and we also have the option of creating personal whatsapp sticker, especially for your favourite festivities such as happy diwali whatsapp stickers, new years stickers for whatsapp, christmas stickers for whatsapp,birthday sticker for whatsapp, and other emoji stickers such as good morning stickers,bollywood stickers and funny stickers for whatsapp .
 This adds to the excitement of new Whatsapp sticker feature update.
-However, before we look at creating custom whatsapp sticker (which can be slightly technical), we will see how to find and send stickers on whatsapp.
+Interested in creating personal sticker for whatsapp?
+We'll help you with that too.
+But let's look at how to send stickers on whatsapp first.

-## Steps to send Whatsapp stickers
+## How to send stickers on whatsapp?

+Before you begin sending stickers on whatsapp, you will need whatsapp stickers activation on your phones.
+Want to know how to activate whatsapp stickers?
+Follow the steps mentioned below:

 <ol>
 <li> Make sure you have the latest version of whatsapp updated on your android or iPhone. </li>